Tycroes: Facilities

 There are good facilities available at the village hall, church hall, and the Scout's hall for the social, cultural, community events and other functions.
 The Senior Citizens Association, St. Johns Ambulance Brigade, Local Charities Committee, Ysgol Feithrin are some of the institutions which are accommodated at these halls, not forgetting the Mobile Library which visits every Thursday between 9:30-12:30 at Pant y boblen car park.
 The village hall was originally built as a Billiards hall.
 It was later sold to the 'Urdd Gobaith Cymru' who later sold it to the Miners Welfare Association - and is today the village hall.

 The rugby union club at Penygarn Road provides good recreational facilities for both children, youth and senior players and, over the years, has produced some fine rugby players who were honoured to represent their country.
 The rugby club Also provides the village with great entertainment including the now established annual music event Party on the Pitch.

 Lately a football pitch has been provided by the County Council at Heol Brown where the public park is also located.

-Party on the Pitch

 Tycroes RFC is also the host of the annual family fun day and musical event Party on the Pitch.
 Organised and run by a volunteer committee the event hosted 3,000 people in 2010.
-The event has welcomed 80's star Chesney Hawkes, 60's chart toppers the Animals and Spencer Davis and X Factor finalist Lucie Jones to the village in recent years.
+The event has welcomed 80's star Chesney Hawkes, 60's chart toppers the Animals and Spencer Davis and X Factor finalist Lucie Jones in recent years.

-Party on the Pitch 2014 will be held on Saturday 7 June.